pushkar8723/aurora/Judge/README.md

 Jail Setup
 ----------

 The steps to configure a system is bit different for each flavour of linux.
-I have writen bash script (arch_setup.sh and debian_setup.sh for arch and debian system respectively) to automate the process of installation of jail but they are not tested throughly and may fail.
+I have writen bash script (arch_setup.sh and ubuntu_setup.sh for arch and ubuntu system respectively) to automate the process of installation of jail but they are not tested throughly and may fail.
 So it is recommended to setup jail manually.

 #### Arch specific steps